MikhailProg/json.awk/README.md

 `x.sh` is online beautifier it checks JSON string, number, grammar rules and prints content immediately.

-`z.sh` stores the parsed object and just when it is fully parsed prints it.
+`z.sh` is also a beautifier but it stores the parsed object using flat scheme (see FLAT option) and prints it when the file is fully parsed.

 Run beautifiers: